International Student Housing

 - You will need to plan to purchase your meals at any local restaurant until the dining halls open and your academic term meal plan begins (usually the first day of classes).

 - Depending on the arrival date, you will have housing accommodations either in the residence hall where you are assigned during the academic year or in a temporary location.
-The bus from the airport will take you where you need to go and you will be greeted by Housing and Residence Life staff for check in.

 Step Four: After Arrival